Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Indiana vs Miami Betting Records & Stats

-- The Hurricanes have a mark of 4-3 in contests where sportsbooks give them odds of +105 or worse on the moneyline.
+- This season, the Hurricanes have come away with a win four times in seven chances when named as an underdog of at least +105 or worse on the moneyline.

 - Miami has an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.